 When we first found the space that would become the restaurant we were struck by a few things.
 It was in a neighbourhood that had lots of history and many different people.
 In a relatively small area there were well known businesses like Hershel and Aritzia, there were cultural buildings that harkened back to the once prominent Japantown, there were government funded drug prevention clinics, there were shelters and churches and soup kitchens, and there were family homes full of young families raising children who played in the Oppenheimer Park.
 There was a varied diversity to the neighbourhood that was refreshing.

 The park specifically was intriguing as it was well used by the whole neighbourhood, and often had groups of people who used it as a safe place to rest - sometimes, but not often, overnight.
-In the time since we opened we’ve seen the park undergo very distinct changes, with the park reverting to how it was used in 2014 - before our time - and that corresponded with the election, whereby police and park rangers have been instructed to allow, and enable, people to live in the park - without any provisions of safety or vital amenities like washrooms, running water, or garbage pick-up.
+In the time since we opened we’ve seen the park undergo very distinct changes, with the park reverting to how it was used in 2014 - before our time - and that corresponded with the election, whereby police and park rangers have been instructed to allow, and enable, people to live in the park - without any provisions or vital amenities like washrooms, running water, or garbage pick-up.
 This change is hard for us as we do believe that if the government wants people to live there, they have a responsibility to provide a support system to ensure their safety and well-being.

 Downtown Eastside Women’s Center - provides a safe space for women and children in the Downtown Eastside.
 We provide practical support, basic necessities and hot nutritious meals to over 500 women and children every day.
 We support women to make positive changes in their lives by connecting them to a continuum of services including outreach, advocacy, wellness, recreation, housing and skills development.